robontics2021/robontics2021.github.io/index.md

 	- what, ontologically, is an explanation? what is a good explanation, and how can one be generated from a collection of knowledge items?

-**WORKSHOP CO-CHAIRS**
+**WORKSHOP CO-CHAIRS (alphabetical order)**

+- Daniel Beßler, Institute for Artificial Intelligence, University of Bremen, Germany
 - Stefano Borgo, Laboratory for Applied Ontology (LOA), ISTC CNR, Trento, Italy
+- Mohammed Diab, Institute of Industrial and Control Engineering, Universitat Politècnica de Catalunya, Barcelona, Spain
 - Aldo Gangemi, University of Bologna and ISTC-CNR, Italy
+- Alberto Olivares-Alarcos, Institut de Robòtica i Informàtica Industrial (CSIC-UPC), Barcelona, Spain
+- Mihai Pomarlan, Faculty of Linguistics and Literature, University of Bremen, Germany
 - Robert Porzel, Digital Media Lab, University of Bremen, Germany
-- Daniel Beßler, Institute for Artificial Intelligence, University of Bremen, Germany
-- Mihai Pomarlan, Faculty of Linguistics and Literature, University of Bremen, Germany
-- Mohammed Diab, Institute of Industrial and Control Engineering, Universitat Politècnica de Catalunya, Barcelona, Spain
-- Alberto Olivares-Alarcos, Institut de Robòtica i Informàtica Industrial (CSIC-UPC), Barcelona, Spain

 **SUBMISSION INFORMATION**